-What's new in Phase 1 (2017-2026)
+What's new in Phase 1 (2017 - 2026)

-Expansion investments represent 6% of the total capital expenditure and 33% of the total operating expenditure in Phase One.
-This expansion is made possible by the new senior government funding and regional contributions.
+Expansion investments represent 6% of the total operating expenditures and 34% of the total capital expenditures in Phase One.
+This expansion is made possible by new senior government funding and regional contributions.